 Despite all the problems that may arise and the difficulties that an advisor or a mentor may face, mentoring is, in author's opinion, intensely personal, interactive, and rewarding.
 Mentoring can be achieved through a variety of methods.
-Here's how to "do what you can": (11)
+As a starting point, you may select one or more of the following steps(11):

-• Identify two to three students or young professionals who could benefit from your insights and experiences.
-Ask them if they have questions about the scope of engineering and how they might fit in?

-• Help your students evaluate employment opportunities that they might not otherwise consider.
-Encourage them to think about many facets within the profession, and help them secure rewarding summer break experiences, or take a semester off and join a company as a trainee.

-• Encourage students to become involved with local, regional, and national professional associations.
-Membership and involvement in such organizations provides students with priceless leadership opportunities and helps students develop a variety of valuable workplace skills.

-• Remember that a student or young engineer may have a different or even a better idea in solving a problem.
-The young engineer may well bring a perspective that is much more than fresh - t may well be of the "why didn't we think of that" variety.

-• Seek out students where they exist.
+- Identify two to three students or young professionals who could benefit from your insights and experiences.
+Approach them and ask them if they have questions about the scope of engineering and how they might fit in. - Help your students evaluate employment opportunities that they might not otherwise consider.
+Encourage them to think about many facets within the profession, and help them secure rewarding summer break experiences, or take a semester off and join a company as a trainee. - Encourage students to become involved with local, regional, and national professional associations.
+Membership and involvement in such organizations provides students with priceless leadership opportunities and helps students develop a variety of valuable workplace skills. - Remember that a student or young engineer may have a different or even a better idea in solving a problem.
+The young engineer may well bring a perspective that is much more than fresh-it may well be of the "why didn't we think of that" variety. - Seek out students where they exist.
 Get involved with local high schools and help them establish an engineering club.
-Seek involvement with community organizations such as Big Brothers and Big Sisters or Habitat for Humanity.(11)
+Seek involvement with community organizations such as Big Brothers and Big Sisters or Habitat for Humanity (11).